Noncommutative Chern-Simons theory and exotic geometry emerging from the lowest Landau level: Introduction

 It is natural to relate the above mentioned position fluctuations of electrons to the metric fluctuation $\delta g^{ab}({\bf x},t)$ around the guiding center metric $g_0^{ab}$ in the Haldane's proposal.
 Our observation is that if we identify the spatial gauge fluctuation with the {\it zweibein} fluctuations of the metric $\delta g^{ab}$, the noncommutative Chern-Simons Lagrangian turns out to be a theory of two-dimensional geometry with a flat time.
 The area-preserving constraint becomes a solution to the field equations for the emergent geometry.
 Here the emergent geometry is a dynamic one -- due to the collective position fluctuations relative to the guiding center -- not an external one as introduced by Wen and Zee \cite{wenzee}.
 Furthermore the emergent quantum geometry inspires the identification in our unified approach of two important topological indices for the FQHE, which were proposed before separately in Refs. \cite{wenzee,haldane,haldane2} : (i) the shift which was thought of as an 'orbital angular momentum' of the guiding center and is related to the filling factor; (ii) the guiding center spin, or the 'spin' of the guiding center, which is a topological index characterizing the Laughlin state besides the filling factor.
-We can also generalize our results to hierarchical FQH states, giving a geometric description for the gauge fluctuations in the K-matrix Chern-Simons theory.\\
+We can also generalize our results to hierarchical FQH states, giving a geometric description for the gauge fluctuations in the K-matrix Chern-Simons theory.

 This paper is organized as follows, in the following section we will first review the guiding center description of FQHE.
-Then we show the emergence of the Chern-Simons action as the dynamic degrees of freedom of guiding center at the lowest Landau level and its relation with non-commutative geometry.
-In section III we will discuss the emergent geometry arising from the noncommutative Chern-Simons gauge theory, and we will generalize our results to other FQH states in K-matrix formalism in Section IV.
+Then we show the emergence of the Chern-Simons action as the dynamic degrees of freedom of guiding center at the lowest Landau level {in two ways, namely, by means of both Dirac bracket and Moyal $*$-product}.
+In Sec.
+III, we will {use the Dirac bracket method to }discuss the emergent geometry arising from the noncommutative Chern-Simons gauge theory, and we will generalize our results to other FQH states in K-matrix formalism in Sec.
+IV. {In Appendix A, we present a short introduction to noncommutative geometry.
+The quantum geometric interpretation of the emergent noncommutative Chern-Simons theory of the lowest Landau level is discussed in Appendix B.}